aammd/Habitat_Filtering/MS/OrgSize.md

 likely to possess resting stages when a habitat is unfavorable (e.g. cysts for protists, tun state for tardigrades) or to propagate by means of a resistant life history stage such as spores.
-At the population level, small organisms may persist in a habitat if they are able to adapt to local conditions by virtue of their short generation times and high population sizes.
-In the case of bacteria, genetic adaptation can also involve the uptake and use of environmental DNA.
+At the population level, small organisms may persist in a habitat if they are able to adapt to rapidly adapt to local conditions by virtue of their short generation times and high population sizes.
+In the case of bacteria, genetic adaptation can also involve lateral gene transfer between lineages [@Ochman2000-is].

 Alternatively, small organisms may be widely distributed because they are able to get to more places faster.
 There is substantial evidence that microscopic